-During the Spring, Oklahoma can see just about everything: strong-to-damaging winds, severe storms, tornadoes, even flooding conditions.
+During the Spring and Fall, Oklahoma can see just about everything: strong-to-damaging winds, severe storms, tornadoes, even flooding conditions.

 One of the big things to know is the difference between a watch and a warning.
 The basic difference is that a watch means something could happen while a watch means that something is happening.

 Let's break down the different threats we see and what you need to know about each of them.

 No two storms are alike.
 Some storms will produce a tornado if the conditions are right, some will have torrential rains and others will have very strong winds.
 Each of these different threats leaves behind a different type of damage.